tilburgsciencehub/website/content/topics/Analyze/causal-inference/introduction/synthetic-control-methods-intro.md

 ```
 {{% /codeblock %}}

-In this step, we create the synthetic control object using the synthetic_control function.
-We specify the outcome variable (cigsale), the unit index (state), and the time index (year).
-We also identify the intervention unit (California) and the intervention time (1988).
-The *generate_placebos* option is set to TRUE to allow for placebo controls.
+In this step, we create the synthetic control object using the `synthetic_control` function.
+We specify the outcome variable (`cigsale`), the unit index (`state`), and the time index (`year`).
+We also identify the intervention unit (`California`) and the intervention time (1988).
+The `generate_placebos` option is set to TRUE to allow for placebo controls.

-Next, we generate predictors for the model.
+### Step 3: Generate `predictors` for the model.

 Predictors are the variables used to characterize each unit in the dataset before the intervention, they are the features or attributes based on which the similarity between the treated unit and control units is assessed.
 The synthetic control method uses these predictors to ensure that the synthetic control unit closely matches the treated unit in the pre-intervention period.

 {{% codeblock %}}
 ```R